ericklingener/collect_zipped_xhtmls/README.md

 This program is created to download and extract bulks of Årsredovisningar in ZIP-files within the internal memory.
 The program is set up as two scripts:

 ## 01_URL_links: Fetch URL links
 Docker and RSelenium are used to collect all URL-links that contain the zipped XHTML-files of Årsredovisningar.
 If the very latest version is not needed, simply use the provided CSV-files in folder URL (one CSV-file per year).
+Docker must be installed locally to run this code.

 (Note: This operation could most definately be done using RVest, I chose Docker and RSelenium due to a learning operation.)